cassiancc/Always-a-Bigger-Fish/README.md

     - Netherite Hooks allow you to fish in Lava.
     - Diamond Hooks increase your chance of catching treasure.
 - To make caught fish more unique, they'll be assigned a random size.
 Boasting about big fish is encouraged and part of the intended experience.
+- Fish Barrels, a storage block and item for your fish.
+  - Fish Barrels are crafted similar to vanilla barrels, but without a lid.
+  - In the world, fish can be inserted in a similar manner to composters (just right click!).
+An entire stack of fish is visible.
+  - In the inventory, fish can be inserted in a similar manner to bundles (just left click!).
+You can see the top fish in the barrel.
+  - Catching fish with a barrel in your offhand will deliver the fish directly into the barrel, keeping your inventory clean of nonstackable fish.
+- Fish Traps, a way to automate the harvesting of fish.
+  - Place them in water to automatically catch that biome's fish.
+  - The larger the water, the more likely it is that a fish will be caught.

 ## Mod Compatibility